 Although mood support isn’t the first thing on the benefit list of nootropics, they can help you feel better.

 Nootropics, often called smart drugs or cognitive enhancers, are natural or synthetic compounds that support brain function.
-Most people think of them for memory, focus, or mental clarity.
+Most people use them for memory, focus, or mental clarity.

 However, your brainpower and your mood are deeply connected.
-If your neurotransmitters are out of whack, no amount of sharp focus will save you from a mental spiral.
+If your neurotransmitters are out of sync, no amount of focus will save you from a mental spiral.

-So, instead of slapping on a smile and pushing through another stress-soaked afternoon, nootropics can support the underlying systems that actually shape how you feel naturally.
+So, instead of pushing through another stress-filled afternoon, nootropics can support the underlying systems that shape how you feel naturally.

 7 Best Nootropics for Mood Support

-Now that we know how nootropics can lift more than just your focus, let’s get into the ones that actually help you feel like a functioning human again.
+Now that we know how nootropics can lift more than just your focus, let’s get into the ones that can help you feel more balanced throughout the day.

 Some calm your mind.
 Others help you find your spark.
-And a few do both without turning you into a zombie or a jittery mess.
+And a few do both without triggering jitters.

 Here are 7 of the best nootropics for mood support, whether you’re dealing with chronic stress, emotional ups and downs, or want to feel a little more like you again.